bwfbowen/bwfbowen.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: Ph.D.
-Student in School of Engineering and Applied Science at Columbia University.
+Student at Columbia University.

 profile:
   align: right